Franco Benítez (footballer, born 2002)

-Franco Nahuel Benítez (born 19 March 2002) is an Argentine professional footballer who plays as an attacking midfielder for Chilean club Universidad de Concepción on loan from Argentinos Juniors.
+Franco Nahuel Benítez (born 19 March 2002) is an Argentine professional footballer who plays as an attacking midfielder for Temperley, on loan from Argentinos Juniors.

 Club career

 A product of Argentinos Juniors, Benítez was loaned out twice to Brown de Adrogué in 2021–2022 and 2024.
 In February 2025, Benítez moved to Chile and joined Universidad de Concepción on a one-year loan, winning the 2025 Liga de Ascenso.

 International career

 Benítez has represented Argentina at under-15 and under-17 level.